Characteristics and evaluation methods of Meiji NPS

 About the Meiji NPS for Older Adults

-The NPS for Older Adults is based on serving size, and the results of this evaluation are shown as a score on a 10-level scale from 0.5 to 5.0, making the nutritional value easier to understand.
-Higher scores indicate higher nutritional values for the products evaluated.
+The NPS for Older Adults is based on serving size, and the results of this evaluation are shown a score on a scale of 0.5 to 5.0.
+Higher scores indicate a higher nutritional value for the food.

 -

-Nutritional components and food ingredients used for evaluation
+Nutritional components and food groups used for evaluation

-The following nutritional components and food ingredients are used as part of Meiji NPS for Older Adults evaluations.
-These were developed with reference to official guidelines and data published by official organizations and academic associations.
+The following nutritional components and food groups are used as part of Meiji NPS for Older Adults evaluations.
+These were developed with reference to official guidelines and data published by public organizations and academic associations.

-Scoring based on the results of the Meiji NPS for older adults evaluation
+Scoring based on evaluation using the Meiji NPS for Older Adults

-The Meiji NPS for Older Adults is calculated in the same way as the Meiji NPS for adults, based on the nutritional components and food ingredients per serving size.
-The score is higher if the recommended nutritional components and amount of food ingredients are high.
-Conversely, if the food contains a high level of limited nutrient components, the score will be low.
-Therefore, the nutritional value of the food is evaluated based on a number of nutritional components.
-Finally, the score is indicated on a 10-step scale, from 0.5 to 5.0, to make it easy to understand.
+The Meiji NPS for Older Adults is calculated in the same way as the Meiji NPS for Adults, based on the amount of nutritional components and food groups per serving size.
+The score is higher when the amount of recommended nutritional components and food groups are higher, and the amount of the limited nutritional components is lower.
+To make the nutritional value easier to understand, the score is finally calculated on a scale of 0.5 to 5.0 in 10 levels.

 Examples of Meiji NPS Evaluations